Our Opinion: Making the most of a 5 Day (or longer) Rail Trail holiday

 Even with an electric-assist bike, cycling the Rail Trail from Middlemarch calls for more planning than starting out from Clyde.
 The reason is Day 1 distances are relatively long and choices of accommodation limited.
 Or so it seems.

 From Middlemarch it’s a gentle 27km climb through the Strath Taieri Valley to Hyde and three accommodation hosts.
-A further 6km will take you to Tiroiti’s only accommodation and then 14.5km to Kokonga with just two places to stay.
+A further 6km will take you to Tiroiti’s only accommodation and then afurther 14.5km to Kokonga and just two places to stay.

 However, this lack of accommodation is easily overcome by the willingness of accommodation hosts in Waipiata, Ranfurly and even Naseby to collect you from Hyde or Kokonga and deliver you back the next day.
 An additional benefit of doing this is to spend Night 2 at your Waipiata, Ranfurly or Naseby accommodation.